Quicr/quicr-protocol-spec/moq-proto.md

 withthing scope of Origin.
 The is a variable length encoded 40 bit integer.
 Example: conferences number

+CJ - perhaps meetingID would be better that resoruce id

 * SenderID: Identifies a single endpoint client within that ResourceID that publishes data.
 This is a variable length encoded 30 bit integer.
 Example: Unique ID for user logged into the origin application.